arturcarvalho/tutorial-1/README.md

 }
 ```

-If you click the link you should see the boilerplate text on `BlogPostPage`.
+If you click the link on the title of the blog po st you should see the boilerplate text on `BlogPostPage`.
 But what we really need is to specify _which_ post we want to view on this page.
 It would be nice to be able to specify the ID of the post in the URL with something like `/blog-post/1`.
 Let's tell the `<Route>` to expect another part of the URL, and when it does, give that part a name that we can reference later:

 ```javascript
 // web/src/Routes.js